GIScience/hot-tm-critical-numbers/blog-post.md

 ### Example Analysis

 A low percentage of validated tasks for a specific project might not always be a problem.
 It's just normal to do the mapping first and validate in the next step.
 But sometimes that *next step* never happens.
 Let's try not to forget those projects.
 Our preconception is that the projects, which are mapped 100% but have very little validation are stagnating.
-To investigate this issue further necessary to find out exactly which projects are affected.
+To investigate this issue it is further necessary to find out exactly which projects are affected.
 This Chapter will therefor depict a GIS Analysis using QGIS to answer the question:

 - Are there projects which are mapped almost 100% but are lacking validation completely?